-In simple words, we are creating Teradata SQL statements and then pass them to the Teradata server for execution.
+In simple words, we are writing Teradata SQL statements and then pass them to the Teradata server for execution.
 Only Teradata SQL functions would work within "connection to teradata" code.
 For example, INPUT PUT functions would not work.
 Instead, cast function would be used for changing variable type.

 - user = provide username of your teradata account.